johnsellin93/grab/README.md

-# Terminal workflows for rapid AI-powered debugging and repository analysis
+# Rapid AI-assisted debugging and repository analysis from the terminal

 grab is a terminal tool for rapid repository context extraction during AI-assisted debugging and codebase analysis.